Psalms For Life

 he stands, head held high.

 David writes about his descendant, the one the prophet Nathan had promised would reign forever.
-By placing this psalm in Book V, the Psalms compiler clearly assures post-exilic Jews that—though Israel’s unfaithfulness brought David’s dynasty to an end—Nathan’s prophecy would yet be fulfilled in David’s greater son.
+By placing this psalm in Book V, the Psalms compiler clearly assures post-exilic Jews that Nathan’s prophecy would yet be fulfilled in David’s greater son, even though Israel’s unfaithfulness had temporarily brought David’s dynasty to an end.

 The psalm is built around two divine utterances.
 First, God exalts his chosen king to the place of highest honor, promising him complete victory.
-This will play out in the king’s loyal subjects rallying freely behind him, suited in holy armor and strengthened for battle.
+This will play out in the king’s loyal subjects rallying freely behind him, suited in holy armor, and divinely energized for battle.

-Second, while Israelite kings weren’t typically priest-kings, like Canaanite kings were, God installs this king as priest forever, connecting him with Melchizedek.
-Since Melchizedek served as Abram’s priest, his priestly order predates that of Aaron.
-With God fighting beside him, he experiences total victory, terminating the endless seesaw between Israel’s kings and their neighbors who opposed God’s claims on them and the earth.
-In fact, so complete is this king’s victory that he enjoys sweet refreshment afterward.
+Second, while Israelite kings weren’t typically priest-kings, as Canaanite kings were, God installs his messianic king as priest forever, connecting him with Melchizedek.
+Since Melchizedek served as Abram’s priest, the Messiah’s priestly appointment predates that of Aaron.
+With God fighting beside him, he experiences total victory, ending the interminable seesaw between Israel’s kings and their neighbors who opposed God’s claims on them.
+So complete is this king’s victory that he enjoys sweet refreshment afterward.

-The king’s installation as priest points to the Messiah’s upending of “politics as usual,” seen in Jesus’ subversion of all authority—religious and political—opposing his reign.
+The Messiah’s installation as priest points to his upending of “politics as usual,” seen in Jesus’ subversion of all authority—religious and political—opposing his reign.
 God clearly doesn’t serve our self-seeking politics.
 Rather, we must submit all of life to him.
 The New Testament also connects the dots between the Messiah-king’s victory and his priesthood: he triumphed and opened the way for us to God by laying down his life.
-Only thus, are we clothed in holy, Christlike armor to triumph as he did.
+Only thus are we clothed in holy armor and triumph as Christ did.

-Jesus, as priest, you opened the door to God for all who came to you—prostitutes, lepers, quislings.
+Jesus, as priest, you became the way to God for all who came to you—prostitutes, quislings, lepers.
 You were crucified not for mouthing pious platitudes, but for challenging all who resisted your holy grace.
 And yet you triumphed!
 Empower me, Lord, to triumph as I follow your gracious lead.
 Amen.

 During your free moments today, meditate on these words: